mcalla314/tkintertoy/docs/tutorial.rst

 Here are the line explanations, notice the first steps are very similar to the previous example:

 1. Import ``Window`` from tkintertoy.
-#.
-Blank lines improve code readability.
-#.
-Create a class called ``Gui``.
+3. Create a class called ``Gui``.
 This will contain all the code dealing with the interface.
-#.
-This is a class documentation string.
+4. This is a class documentation string.
-#.
-Blank line.
-#.
-Create an initialize method that will create the interface.
-All methods in the class will have
-   access to ``self``.
+6. Create an initialize method that will create the interface.
+All methods in the class will have access to ``self``.
-#.
-This is the method documentation string.
+7. This is the method documentation string.
-#.
-Create a list of county names.
+8. Create a list of county names.
-#.
-Same as above.
-#.
-Create a list of damage levels.
+10. Create a list of damage levels.
-#.
-Create the parameter list for the date spinner.
-The first digit is the width, the  second is the
-   lower limit, the third is the upper limit.
+11. Create the parameter list for the date spinner.
+The first digit is the width, the  second is the lower limit, the third is the upper limit.
-#.
-The initial date will be 1/1/1980.
+12. The initial date will be 1/1/1980.
-#.
-Set up the column headers for the **ttCollector** widget.
-The first value is the the header string,
-   the second is the width of the column in pixels.
+13. Set up the column headers for the **ttCollector** widget.
+The first value is the the header string, the second is the width of the column in pixels.
-#.
-Create an instance of ``Window`` labeled ``self.gui``.
-Again, the ``self`` means that every method
-   in the class will have access.
+14. Create an instance of ``Window`` labeled ``self.gui``.
+Again, the ``self`` means that every method in the class will have access.
 Notice, there are no other methods in this class so making gui an attribute of self is unnecessary.
 However, it does no harm, other programmers expect it, and future methods can be added easily.
-#.
-Set the title of ``self.gui`` to "Tornado Path Generator".
+15. Set the title of ``self.gui`` to "Tornado Path Generator".
-#.
-Add a date **ttSpinbox**.
-This is a combination of 3 ttk Spinboxes seperated by a slash (/) contained
-   in a ttk LabelFrame.
+16. Add a date **ttSpinbox**.
+This is a combination of 3 ttk Spinboxes seperated by a slash (/) contained in a ttk LabelFrame.
 It will be labeled tdate in order to not cause any confusion with a common date library.
-#.
-Set the date to the default.
+17. Set the date to the default.
 Notice to set and value of a spinbox you use a list or tuple of integers.
-#.
-Add a county **ttCombo**.
+18. Add a county **ttCombo**.
-#.
-Add a damage level **ttCheckbox**.
-This is a combination of 6 ttk Checkbuttons contained in a ttk
+19. Add a damage level **ttCheckbox**.
-   LabelFrame.
-Checkboxes are great for giving the user a fixed set of non-exclusive options.
-#.
-Add a **ttCollector**.
-The collector has a tag, the column header list from line 13, a list of the
-   widget tags it needs to collect, and the propmt.
+20. Add a **ttCollector**.
+The collector has a tag, the column header list from line 13, a list of the widget tags it needs to collect, and the propmt.
 It also includes two buttons, 'Add' and 'Delete'.
     Clicking on 'Add' with collect the values in the widgets and add them in a line in the treeview.
     Clicking on 'Delete' will delete the currently selected line in the treeview.
-#.
-Add the command option to **ttButtonbox**.
+22. Add a **ttButtonbox** with the default 'Ok' and 'Cancel' buttons.
-#.
-Plot the date widget in the first row, separating the widgets by 5 pixels.
+23. Plot the date widget in the first row, separating the widgets by 5 pixels.
-#.
-Plot the county widget in the second row, separating the widgets by 5 pixels.
+24. Plot the county widget in the second row, separating the widgets by 5 pixels.
-#.
-Plot the damage level widget in the third row, separating the widgets by 5 pixels.
+25. Plot the damage level widget in the third row, separating the widgets by 5 pixels.
-#.
-Plot the path widget in the fourth row, separating the widgets by 5 pixels.
+26. Plot the path widget in the fourth row, separating the widgets by 5 pixels.
-#.
-Plot the command widget in the fifth row, separating the widgets by 10 pixels.
+27. Plot the command widget in the fifth row, separating the widgets by 10 pixels.
-#.
-Blank line.
-#.
-Create a ``main`` function.
-This is the way most Python scripts work.
+29. Create a ``main`` function.
-#.
-This is the function documentation.
+30. This is the function documentation.
-#.
-Blank line.
-#.
-Create an instance of the ``Gui`` class which will create the GUI.
+31. Create an instance of the ``Gui`` class which will create the GUI.
-#.
-Wait for the user to click a button.
+32. Start the event processing loop
+33. If the user clicked on 'Ok'...
-#.
-Get all the lines in the collector as a list of dictionaries.
+34. Get all the lines in the collector as a list of dictionaries.
-#.
-This is where the tornado path generation code would begin.
+35. This is where the tornado path generation code would begin but we are just going to print the data.
-#.
-Blank line.
-#.
+    The example gives [{'Date': '4 3 2010', 'County': 'Clark', 'Damage': 'EF2'}, {'Date': '4 3 2010',
+    'County': 'Floyd', 'Damage': 'EF2'}].
+.
 Call the driving function.

 Note when you click on 'Add', the current selections in tdate, counties, and level will be added into the collector widget in a row.
 If you select a row and click on 'Delete', it will be removed.
 Thus